 Whether you voted leave or remain, we should all have the chance to examine the final Brexit deal and express our opinion.

 Nearly 3 years later, our government has finally negotiated a deal, but even leave-supporting politicians can’t agree whether it’s the right way forward.
-No one knew in 2016 what Brexit would be and no one knows even now.
+No one knew in 2016 what Brexit would be and no one knows even now, as the deal only covers our exit in detail, leaving our future EU relationship uncertain.
 While we’ve waited, much more research and analysis has been done about the impacts of various types of Brexit.
 Public opinion has also shifted as we’ve learned more.
-People changing their minds (see #Remainernow on Twitter) and demographics mean that the UK now wants to remain, as these poll aggregates show.
+People changing their minds (see #Remainernow and @RemainerNow on Twitter) and demographics mean that the UK now wants to remain, as these poll aggregates show.

 Once we have an actual Brexit deal on the table – let’s take another look and vote again.